haiku/website/content/guides/troubleshooting/_index.md

 If the source of the problem is identified in the KDL, the add-on or driver can be blacklisted using the `Blacklist entries` [bootloader menu.](/docs/userguide/en/bootloader.html)

+#### Known Issues and workarounds:

+  * Attempting to clone non-user-clonable kernel area!
+    * This is due to Haiku's SMAP protections.
+The mentioned driver is attempting to access kernel memory without using proper procedure.
+You can disable SMAP protections by choosing `Disable SMEP and SMAP` in the [bootloader](https://www.haiku-os.org/docs/userguide/en/bootloader.html).
+[Reporting](#reporting) these errors with a picture of the screen is helpful!

 ### Reporting

 KDL exceptions should always be reported to the Haiku bug tracker (either by searching for existing bugs, or reporting new undiscovered bugs).